- SPPM10 Accident Prevention Responsibility

 - Assist fellow employees in implementing safety procedures and adhering to safety requirements.

 - Not interfere with another employee’s use of any safety device or safeguard.

 - Not use intoxicating beverages or narcotics in or around the workplace or enter the workplace while under the influence of intoxicating beverages or narcotics.

 G. Safety Compliance

-- Purpose: Compliance with all safety rules and procedures is a condition of employment when working for CAS.
-All employees must familiarize themselves with University and Department safety policies and procedures and comply with them in every respect.
-Supervisory personnel at all levels are responsible for taking immediate corrective action when an unsafe action is observed.
+- Purpose: Compliance with all safety rules and procedures is a condition of employment when working for the College of Arts and Sciences.
+All employees must familiarize themselves with University, College and Department safety policies and procedures and comply with them in every Supervisory personnel at all levels are responsible for taking immediate corrective action when an unsafe action is observed.

 - Reporting: If non-compliant behavior or conditions are observed, or come to the attention of any employee, immediate action shall be taken to correct the non-compliant behavior or condition and the employee’s supervisor shall be